letsbecometechie/Front-End-Dev-Resources/README.md

 ## Front-End-Dev-Resources
-This repo will give you details from website/resource to prepare for frontend developer interview I have collated the all information which are required for interview/upskill as a frontend developer.
+This repo will give you details from the website/resource to prepare for a front-end developer interview I have collated all the information required for an interview/upskilling as a front-end developer.

+If you like this project click on **Star** for this project and show your support

 # Start Learning